-They say that within four years – a new government’s first term of office – we can meet the needs of families with children under age three.
-By the end of a second term we can make high quality, universal $10aDay Child Care available for all children under age six.
+They say that within four years we can meet the needs of families with children under age three.
+By the end of a second term of government in office we can make quality, universal $10aDay Child Care available for all children under six.

 Find more info at 10aday.ca and sign the petition

 The BCACDI is a leader in delivering services to children and youth with developmental disabilities.
 Their toolkit provides key priorities and encourages you to ask your local candidates if they will:

 1. Support provincial investment to end wait lists for early intervention therapies and supports for children and youth with special needs

 2. Commit to deliver early childhood intervention by working to resolve systemic challenges.

 The BCASW election toolkit aims to prepare social workers to raise their voice at all-candidate meetings.

 The toolkit contains backgrounders and questions on issues that the public has identified as important, including housing and homelessness, child poverty, child care and the living wage.
 It also raises questions on issues directly related to the work of social workers such as extending support for youth from care and providing adequate counselling for traumatized children.

 The BC Federation of Students has a brand new website (http://www.wearebcstudents.ca/) and logo – as well as a campaign to get students out to vote by encouraging them to take the pledge at http://www.studentsarevoting.ca/